Conformal maps and superfluid vortex dynamics on curved and bounded surfaces: the case of an elliptical boundary: Vortex inside an elliptical boundary

 In detail, however, the situation is more complicated.
 For a circular boundary, the rotational symmetry ensures conservation of angular momentum, so that all vortex trajectories are circles.
 In contrast, an elliptical boundary does not conserve angular momentum because the boundary is invariant only under a finite rotation by $\pm \pi$.
 If we use an angular Fourier expansion for the trajectory, only even harmonics can occur, and the nonlinear dynamical equations couple the various Fourier amplitudes.
 As a result, the orbits are not strictly ellipses.
 More quantitatively, for a given trajectory we extract the maximum value of the coordinates $(x_\text{max},y_\text{max})$ and the period $T$.
-Figure~\ref{fig_x2y2} shows $(x_0/x_{\rm max})^2 + (y_0/y_{\rm max})^2$ evaluated along the five closed trajectories in Fig.~\ref{fig_traj}, characterized by $x_\text{max}=0.25$ (blue curve), $0.50$ (purple), $0.75$ (green), $1.0$ (red), $1.15$ (orange).
+Figure~\ref{fig_x2y2} shows $(x_0/x_{\rm max})^2 + (y_0/y_{\rm max})^2$ evaluated along the five closed trajectories in the right frame of Fig.~\ref{fig_contour_energy_trajs}.
 The quantity $(x_0/x_{\rm max})^2 + (y_0/y_{\rm max})^2$ deviates from the value 1 that it would have for a pure ellipse, displaying a periodic, anharmonic dependence on the polar angle $\theta_0 \in [0, 2\pi]$.
-As follows from its definition, the maximum value of 1 is reached at $(\pm x_\text{max},0)$ and $(0,\pm y_\text{max})$.
-The minimum value and the corresponding deviation from 1 differ for each case.
+As follows from its definition, the maximum value of 1 is reached at positions $(\pm x_\text{max},0)$ and $(0,\pm y_\text{max})$.
+The minimum value and the corresponding deviation from 1 differ for each case, but it always remains small (less than $1 \%$).
 Starting from the smallest trajectory (blue curve), the amplitude of the oscillation increases (purple and green), until it reaches its maximum for the trajectory with $x_\text{max}=1$ (red), which is the one passing through the \emph{foci} of the ellipse.
 Then, for $1<x_\text{max}<a$ (orange curve), deviations from 1 progressively decrease due to the influence of the elliptic boundary.